-What’s better … all-in or a la carte?
+What’s better—all in or à la carte?

 For this simple reason, the all-in approach seems to me like the better value.
 Why?

-- First, I have "done the math" – a la carte on a per-unit basis looks inexpensive, but it can add up quickly.
+- First, I have "done the math"—à la carte on a per-unit basis looks inexpensive, but it can add up quickly.

-- Second, it takes time to learn software ... your learning curve could become costly if you keep going back to your vendor for a la carte support.
+- Second, it takes time to learn software—your learning curve could become costly if you keep going back to your vendor for à la carte support.

-- Fourth, all-in gives you control of your technology costs and eliminates surprises … more on this in my next post when I discuss what to expect for what you spend.
+- Fourth, all-in gives you control of your technology costs and eliminates surprises—more on this in my next post when I discuss what to expect for what you spend.